 How Much Cardio Should Hardgainers do?
 Twice per week seems to be the magic number.
-In fact, cardio is an essential component of the Minimalist Muscle course, on sale this week only.
+In fact, cardio is an essential component of the Minimalist Muscle course.

 At 5’10” and about 145 pounds, David was far from jacked, and he was very open about it.